aherve/typescript-express-docker/Readme.md

  - Typescript is awesome. your code is checked against a LOT of possible mistakes.
 Try inserting some typos such as `ssend(...)` instead of `send()` and [see the console warn you about it](#typos).
  - [Possible usage of `await/async`](#await) and/or Promise-style code => no Callback Hell
  - Linters are already installed.
 Keep your code clean.
+ - Automated mocha unit testing.
+Mocha tests are written in ts, but run on the transpiled javascript code.
+So the actual transpiled application is properly tested.
  - Automated testing by codeship on code commit.
 They run the same container as you do : if it works at home, it works on CI-servers.

 ## Installation